navneet0610/scientific-assistant/ReadMe.md

-# Voila! - Scientific Assistant - Django Project
+# Voila! - Scientific Assistant - Django Project with Streamlit UI

 This is a Django-based project for an AI based scientific assistant capable of retrieving text and graphical data for the textual and image query.